geolffrey/FlightDataAccessor/doc/source/Overview.rst

 A number of methods are defined for an hdf_file object:

 * `search` – Search for a parameter by partial string match.
-* `get_matching` – Search for parameters which match a regular expression.
+* `get_matching` – Load parameters from the HDF file which match a regular expression.
 * `lfl_keys` – Returns a list of parameter names which came from the logical frame layout.
 * `derived_keys` – Returns a list of parameter names which were derived by the `FlightDataAnalyzer`.
 * `get_or_create` – Load a parameter from the HDF file.
 If the parameter does not exist, it will be created.
+* `get_param` – Loads a single parameter from the HDF file.
+Supports reading a subsection of the parameter's data.
+* `set_param` – Saves a single parameter to the HDF file.
+Saving the `data`, `mask` and `submasks` is optional.
-* `get_params` – Loads multiple parameters specified by a list of parameter names.
+* `get_params` – Loads multiple parameters from the HDF file specified by a list of parameter names.
+* `delete_params` – Deletes multiple parameters in the HDF file specified by a list of parameter names.
+* `get_attr` – Get an attribute stored in the root level of the HDF file.
+* `set_attr` – Set an attribute stored in the root level of the HDF file.

 -----------------------